Osmose/advanced-open-file/README.md

 ## Settings:

-All settings can be turned on and off via the built-in settings tab (`cmd-,`) and selecting Fancy New File from the list of installed packages.
+All settings can be turned on and off via the built-in settings tab (`cmd-,`) and selecting Advanced New File from the list of installed packages.

 - Case Sensitive Auto Completion
 - Show Files In Auto Completion